AnthonyMastrean/anthonymastrean.github.com/source/_posts/2012-08-14-event-handling-styles.markdown

 ---
 layout: post
-title: "Event Handling Styles in Event Sourcing"
+title: "Event Handling Styles"
 date: 2011-10-20 00:00
 comments: true
 categories: event-sourcing
 ---

-*This is the a reprint of an email thread I had with [Dennis Kozora][djk] many moons ago.
-I had to get it out of my head.
-Anymore, I recommend just using [CommonDomain][cd].*
+*This is a reproduction of an email exchange with [Dennis Kozora][djk].*

 ----